How to Safely Remove Water Spots from Quartz Countertops

 Removal is difficult, so prevention is key.

-Many individuals clean their countertops with soapy water, but this should be avoided.
-Like washing glass with a soapy wet rag or sponge, doing this to your quartz can create a cloudy haze over time from soap scum or leftover mineral deposits.
+It is common for people to clean their countertops with soapy water, but if you're not going to rinse the surface and wipe dry, this should be avoided.
+Like washing a composite sink or glass with a soapy wet rag or sponge, doing this to your quartz can create a cloudy haze over time from soap scum or leftover mineral deposits.

 For proper prevention, utilize a quartz cleaner formulated with ioSeal Protectants. ioSeal forms an ionic bond to the surface, creating a layer that resists incoming stains and messes such as hard water spots.